ADORSYS-GIS/webank-pending-registration-service/docs/password-security.md

 4. **Algorithm Variants**: The implementation uses Argon2id, which combines the security benefits of Argon2i (resistance against side-channel attacks) and Argon2d (resistance against GPU cracking).

+5. **Migration Strategy**: A backward compatibility layer has been implemented in key components like `JwtValidator` to handle legacy SHA-256 hashes while gradually moving to Argon2.

-5. **CORS Security**: The application implements CORS (Cross-Origin Resource Sharing) at both the Spring MVC level and Spring Security level to ensure secure cross-origin communication.
+6. **CORS Security**: The application implements CORS (Cross-Origin Resource Sharing) at both the Spring MVC level and Spring Security level to ensure secure cross-origin communication.
 Only authorized frontend origins are allowed to access the API endpoints.

 ## CORS Configuration